• Skip to primary navigation

 • flour tortillas (or corn tortillas)

-1. First up you are going to make a simple enchilada sauce by simmering tomato sauce, water, and taco seasoning for a few minutes.
+1. ENCHILADA SAUCE – combine tomato sauce, water, and taco seasoning in a saucepan.
+Simmer for a few minutes.

-2. While the sauce is simmering, brown your hamburger.
+2. ENCHILADA FILLING – While the sauce is simmering, brown your hamburger.
 Drain the fat and stir in black beans, cheese, and a bit of sauce.

-5. Spread filling down the center of each tortilla, roll up, and place seam side down in the pan.
+4. ASSEMBLE – Line all the ingredients up on your work surface.
+Spread 1/3 cup of beef mixture down the center of each tortilla, roll up, and place seam-side down in the pan.
 Pour remaining sauce over the top, then sprinkle with cheese.

 making enchiladas instructions